UA-ResearchComputing-HPC/hpc-documentation/README.md

 [https://hpcdocs.hpc.arizona.edu](https://hpcdocs.hpc.arizona.edu)

-## Contributing
+## Customization

-Documentation is written in Markdown and built with [Zensical](https://zensical.org/).
+This documentation is written in Markdown and built with [Zensical](https://zensical.org/).

 To work on the documentation locally: